 Stage of Development

-Karem Aircraft won a huge contract by announcing a partnership with Uber - now the difficult work for the company has started.
-Since Karem is a smaller firm than the large aerospace corporations that have dominated the industry for decades, they'll most likely be able to accommodate some of the requests that Uber has that other companies wouldn't.
+Since Overair is a smaller firm than the large aerospace corporations that have dominated the industry for decades, they'll most likely be able to accommodate some of the requests that Uber has that other companies wouldn't.
 However, their largest hurdle is completing their preliminary design process and moving forward with production of a prototype and testing of the Butterfly.
 Overair currently plans to have an operable ride-sharing eVTOL aircraft available by 2025; their continued focus on battery and aerodynamic efficiency has the potential to give the Butterfly a economic advantage over the other competitors in the urban air vehicle market.